4.2 Changes in Atmospheric Composition

 Numerous lines of evidence show that water vapor is increasing in the atmosphere.
 Surface specific humidity measurements, which have been made mostly in the Northern Hemisphere, show clear trends, as indicated in the figure below.
 Data from satellites indicate that precipitable water (the total amount of water that is in a column from the surface to the top of the atmosphere) increased 1.49% per decade from 1988 to 2017 (Mears et al., 2005).
 These trends are generally consistent with expectations of a warming world and the Clausius–Clapeyron equation.
 Variability from year to year is also consistent with temperature change.
 For example, the increases in temperature resulting from the very large 1997–1998 El Niño event were accompanied by large increases in surface specific humidity and total precipitable water.

-There are trends and variations in many of the other trace gases as well.
-Some others, like nitrous oxide (N2O), are increasing, while others, like human-made chlorofluorocarbons (CCl2F2, CCl3F) are decreasing.
+There are trends and variations in many of the other trace gases as well, such as chlorofluorcarbons, which are decreasing in abundance due to emissions reductions.
 There are other trace gases that increase as the sun rises and decrease as it sets and are heavily involved in atmospheric chemistry.
 We will talk about these gases next.